Overview

 # Set name and description manually

-study$description <- "This study compares simulated spatial transcriptomics data."
+study$description <- "Toy spatial transcriptomics study."

 For Method Developer